What causes sciatica?

 - discomfort that is exacerbated by coughing or sneezing

-Discomfort is usually exacerbated when you are lying down, sitting in certain positions or standing.
-Sciatica pain can sometimes be temporarily relieved by bending the leg up toward the chest.
+Discomfort is usually exacerbated in the affected leg when you are lying down, sitting in certain positions or standing.
+The pain can sometimes be temporarily relieved by bending the leg up toward the chest.

 How is sciatica diagnosed?